matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

 :mod:`matplotlib.pyplot` is a collection of command style functions that make matplotlib  work like MATLAB.
-Each ``pyplot`` function makes some change to a figure: eg, create a figure, create a plotting area in a figure, plot some lines in a plotting area, decorate the plot with labels, etc....  :mod:`matplotlib.pyplot` is stateful, in that it keeps track of the current figure and plotting area, and the plotting
+Each ``pyplot`` function makes some change to a figure: e.g., create a figure, create a plotting area in a figure, plot some lines in a plotting area, decorate the plot with labels, etc....  :mod:`matplotlib.pyplot` is stateful, in that it keeps track of the current figure and plotting area, and the plotting